devomnimind/OmniMind-Public/docs/devbrain_data_integration.md

 ### Memory onboarding

 - Agents now run `SupabaseMemoryOnboarding` during startup (`ReactAgent` seeds it after creating `EpisodicMemory`), so live Supabase `memory_consolidations` entries pre-populate the Qdrant store.
 The onboarding namespace handles duplicate IDs, metadata parsing, and audit-friendly logging.
-- To trigger onboarding manually, ensure `OMNIMIND_SUPABASE_SERVICE_ROLE_KEY` is available (or that `docs/servers.txt` contains `SERVICE ROLE KEY`).
+- To trigger onboarding manually, ensure `OMNIMIND_SUPABASE_SERVICE_ROLE_KEY` is available in the environment.
 The onboarding report includes `nodes_processed`, `nodes_loaded`, and any GraphQL errors encountered; monitor the logs to confirm success before relying on the imported experiences.

 ## Qdrant Integration